 Field-hunting tip

-Look in coal seams country — that is the host setting where glushinskite typically forms.
+Look in coal seams country, the host setting where glushinskite typically forms.
 If you start seeing coal, whewellite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, radial aggregates habit, so train your eye for that shape before scanning the outcrop.